OpenSensorsIO/opensensorsIO-arduino/README.md

 ## Using the Library

+First, download the binary [OpenSensors client library](https://github.com/OpenSensorsIO/opensensorsIO-arduino/raw/master/pubsubclient/pubsubclient.zip) and save the file.

-First import the Arduino MQTT client in Arduino IDE as a zip archive.
-Use "Sketch -> Import library -> Add library" in the IDE menu and point to pubsubclient.zip archive placed [here](./pubsubclient) and restart the IDE.
+Next import the Arduino MQTT client in Arduino IDE as a zip archive.
+Use "Sketch -> Import library -> Add library" in the IDE menu and point to pubsubclient.zip archive you just downloaded and restart the IDE.

-Second import the client library for OpenSensors (it using previously imported library) in Arduino IDE as a zip archive.
+Now import the client library for OpenSensors (it using previously imported library) in Arduino IDE as a zip archive.
 Therefore you need to add to the zip archive files from the [osio_client directory](./osio_client).

 Use "Sketch -> Import library -> Add library" in the IDE menu and point to created osio_client.zip archive and restart the IDE.

 Then navigate to "Sketch -> Import library" and select "pubsubclient" and then "osio_client" from the dropdown list to add the libraries to your Arduino program.
 Or you can do it in the code with